Sylviss/Poker_AI_Project/README.md

 ```bash
 python tester.py
 ```
-- After testing, the file will print out the number of games win by every players.
+- After testing, the file will print out the number of games win by every models.

 ## Note:
   - The multiprocessing has a strange interaction with KeyboardInterrupt.
 As such, if not necessary, don't try to cancel any running programs with multiprocessing running.
 The best bet to cancel any programs is when it's your turn to act in a player vs AI mode.